3D printing in space: The next revolution?

 Spidersat: What is it, how was it built, and how does it work?

-Spidersat is a nanosatellite, developed by the students of the University of Paris Sud (IUT of Cachan) based on an idea from the CNES.
-The professor Pascal Martinelli already worked on an impressive project with his students: the Eyesat.
-If you want more informations on this satellite, you can check our previous blogpost about Pascal Martinelli’s work on the Eyesat.
+Spidersat is a nanosatellite developed by the students of the University of Paris Sud (IUT of Cachan) based on an idea from the CNES.
+Professor Pascal Martinelli has already worked on a project with his students: the Eyesat.
+If you want more information on this satellite, you can check our previous blogpost about Pascal Martinelli’s work on the Eyesat.
 These nanosatellites are part of the JANUS project, a program promoting spatial technology and allowing students of more than ten french schools to work on nanosatellites.

 Spidersat is a nanosatellite conceived by Pascal Martinelli and his students.
 He has been working on it for three years now.
-At the beginning, the aim was to create a functional prototype, but it would take a lot of time.
+In the beginning, the aim was to create a functional prototype, but it would take a lot of time.
 For the moment, it is more practical to work on 3D printers that are functional in space, working with the FDM (Fused Deposition Modeling) technology.
-As you can imagine, dealing with powder to do some Selective Laser Sintering without gravity could quickly become a real nightmare!
+As you can imagine, dealing with powder to do some Selective Laser Sintering without gravity could quickly become an absolute nightmare!

-What you can actually see on the picture below is the prototype built by Pascal Martinelli and his students:
+What you can see in the picture below is the prototype built by Pascal Martinelli and his students:

-This prototype is already impressive, and shows all the mechanical parts of the nanosatellite.
-It has been created thanks to 3D printing, with our online 3D printing service.
-All the parts, except the solar panels and the aluminum structure, are created thanks to the additive manufacturing technology.
+This prototype is impressive and shows all the mechanical parts of the nanosatellite.
+It has been created thanks to 3D printing with our online 3D printing service.
+All the parts, except the solar panels and the aluminum structure, are created thanks to additive manufacturing technology.

-Pascal Martinelli stated “I’ve been working with 3D printing since 1998.
+Pascal Martinelli stated, “I’ve been working with 3D printing since 1998.
 Additive manufacturing is the best way to give life to ideas.
-You can transform a CAD model into a physical object quite quickly and at a lower cost.”
+You can quickly transform a CAD model into a physical object at a lower cost.”
 Regarding the CAD software used for this project, Pascal Martinelli said that Solid Edge was appropriate, quite similar to Solidworks, but more focused on a mechanical aspect.

-On the picture below, you can see the triangular profile created with FDM technology.
-It is a piece of the final part printed by the SpideSat.
-The tooth will be linked to a cogwheel, they will make the part go out of the machine.
-It will create new tooth gradually which are here to pull out the part.
+In the picture below, you can see the triangular profile created with FDM technology.
+It is a piece of the final part printed by SpideSat.
+The tooth will be linked to a cogwheel.
+They will make the part go out of the machine.
+It will create new teeth gradually, which are here to pull out the part.

-On Earth, there is gravity, the part can lay on a build tray, that will progressively go down during the printing process.
-Here’s one major problem: if the part needs tooth to be pulled out, how can the printing process start in orbit?
+On earth, there is gravity.
+The part can lay on a build tray that will progressively go down during the printing process.
+Here’s one major problem: How can the printing process start in orbit if the feature needs a tooth to be pulled out?
 Unfortunately, it can’t.
-That’s why, for the moment, the very beginning of the structure has to be printed on Earth.
+That’s why, for the moment, the very beginning of the structure has to be printed on earth.
 Then the rest of the process works perfectly well in space.

-“SpiderSat could be able to manufacture a continuous part of 20 meter long – but we could be able to create longer parts in the future, it just depends of the reservoir!” states Pascal Martinelli.
+“SpiderSat could be able to manufacture a continuous part of 20 meters long – but we could be able to create longer parts in the future.
+It just depends on the reservoir!” states Pascal Martinelli.

-The construction of a functional Spidersat could come soon, we’ll keep in touch with the IUT of Cachan and show you the future demonstration of this project in an new blogpost.
+The construction of a functional Spidersat could come soon.
+We’ll keep in touch with the IUT of Cachan and show you the future demonstration of this project in a new blog post.

-Made in Space is a California-based company, that already worked with the NASA to create a 3D printer inside of the International Space Station (ISS).
+Made in space is a California-based company that has already worked with NASA to create a 3D printer inside the International Space Station (ISS).

-Made in Space is actually working on a new 3D printer, Archinaut, that is able to 3D print an entire satellite outside of the station.
+Made in space is working on a new 3D printer, Archinaut, that can 3D print an entire satellite outside the station.
 It will be launched in 2018.
-Just a little bit of patience, and we will be able to see the result of their experiment.
-This impressive machine is composed of a 3D printer, and robotic arms to assemble the parts of the structure.
+With a bit of patience, we will be able to see the result of their experiment.
+This impressive machine is composed of a 3D printer and robotic arms to assemble the parts of the structure.

-Moreover the advantage of this machine is that it is dedicated to large-scale manufacturing.
+Moreover, the advantage of this machine is that it is dedicated to large-scale manufacturing.
 It could create parts that are not even transportable!
-Thanks to this machine, gravity is totally out of the equation, new satellites could be built directly in space.
-The Archinaut system could even repair existent satellites.
+This machine’s gravity is totally out of the equation, and new satellites could be built directly in space.
+The Archinaut system could even repair existing satellites.

-This ambitious project is a real step forward for the additive manufacturing technology.
+This ambitious project is a natural step forward for additive manufacturing technology.